Will this year’s Scarecrow Festival go ahead as planned?

 - £3 per car at the weekend

 - £5 per car on Bank Holiday Monday, which includes your ticket to the Wray fair!

 - All profits go to local charities and voluntary groups.

 How much is a programme and what is in it?

-- Programmes cost just £2 and are packed full of useful information, stories and lots of fun games, activities and puzzles.
+- Programmes cost just £2 and are packed full of useful information, stories and lots of fun games, activities, maps and puzzles.
 All profits to go local charities and voluntary groups.